aocai166/Wasserstein-Cycle-GAN-for-Surface-Wave-Tomography/README.md

 self.disp_channels = 2
 self.vs_channels = 1
 ```
-Here the dispersion data is of dimension *17x2*, and Vs model is of dimension *99x1*.
-Lsize and Usize are the batch sizes of labeled and unlabeled data used in training, respectively. <br />
+Here the dispersion data is of dimension *17x2*, and Vs model is of dimension *99x1*. **Lsize** and **Usize** are the batch sizes of labeled and unlabeled data used in training, respectively. <br />

-What you need to change is the "self.file_train_path" to the path of where you have put the data folder, change "self.out_path" to where you want to have figure outputs and final models.
-You don't necessarily need to change "self.test_disp_path", but just in case, make it the same as the file_train_path.
+Change the "self.file_train_path" to the path of where you have put the data folder. <br />
+Change "self.out_path" to where you want to have figure outputs and final models. <br />
+You don't necessarily need to change "self.test_disp_path", but just in case, make it the same as the file_train_path. <br />
 ```
 # Path to the folder of labeled data (e.g., disp_region/)
 self.file_train_path = 'D:/PycharmProjects/GPUpy/Qiu_data/CVMHTrainingDataset/Train_dat/'